Venachain/Venachain-docs/source/documents/develop/rpc/eth.rst

 Example
 ^^^^^^^^

-no gas Price in PlatONE?
+no gas Price in Venachain?

 .. code:: js